Trump tariffs could cost as well as create U.S. steel jobs

 “This doesn’t happen overnight,” she said.

-This worries steel consumers like energy storage and transport company Plains All American Pipeline (PAA.N), where CEO Greg Armstrong said shortages could hamstring some pipeline projects.
+This worries steel consumers like energy storage and transport company Plains All American Pipeline, where CEO Greg Armstrong said shortages could hamstring some pipeline projects.

 “We buy not only pipe but valves and things that are not manufactured in the United States,” Armstrong said.
 “I don’t think it’s appropriate to put a tariff on something that you can’t buy in the United States.”

-Steel suppliers like California Steel Industries Inc CAST.UL, which imports 1.5 million tons of steel slabs annually, argue that Trump’s bid to save U.S. steel jobs will cost them.
+Steel suppliers like California Steel Industries Inc, which imports 1.5 million tons of steel slabs annually, argue that Trump’s bid to save U.S. steel jobs will cost them.

 Reporting by Nick Carey; Additional reporting by David Gaffen; Editing by Leslie Adler